jjacks95/sentiment-analysis-financial-news/README.md

 ## Description
  - Capstone project for Data Science Diploma program at BrainStation.
-Worked using data science techniques to create machine learning algorithm utili􏰌ing NLP for sentiment analysis of financial news.
+Worked using data science techniques to create machine learning algorithm utilizing NLP for sentiment analysis of financial news.
 ### Tools Used

  - Sci-Kit Learn